XppaiCyberr/betrmint-countdown/README.md

 ## Usage

 ### Automatic Countdown
-- The countdown timer automatically appears on any webpage you visit
+- The countdown timer automatically appears on any webpage you visit as a **small spinning icon** in the top-right corner
-- Shows in the top-right corner by default
+- **Click the spinning icon** to expand and see the full countdown timer
 - Displays time remaining until the next scheduled game round
 - Automatically adjusts for EST/EDT timezone changes

 ### Interactive Controls
-- **Minimize**: Click the "−" button to minimize to spinning logo
+- **Expand**: Click the spinning logo to expand to full countdown view
-- **Expand**: Click the spinning logo to expand back to full view
+- **Minimize**: Click the "−" button to minimize back to spinning logo
-- **Close**: Click the "×" button to remove the countdown
+- **Close**: Click the "×" button to remove the countdown completely
 - **Launch Game**: Click "Launch BETRMINT" to open the game directly

 ### Popup Controls